-How can you resist a big plate of mixed mushrooms when they're staring at you in the supermarket?
+I know it’s not autumn, but how can you resist a big plate of mixed mushrooms when it’s staring at you in the supermarket?

 Pappardelle are tagliatelle’s fat older brother and, at least for me, are the far superior of the two.
 When you eat pappardelle every centimetre of your mouth is involved.
 Pappardelle tell you ‘I am here, deal with it!’

-Of course, as always, this is a super simple recipe with only a few ingredients;
+Of course, as always, this is a super simple recipe with only a few ingredients: the Italian way 🇮🇹

 300g Mixed Mushrooms